Back to Academy

 You can receive up to 50% of your expected CWB in advance quarterly payments:

-Caution: If your income increases during the year, you may receive more advance payments than you're entitled to.
+If your income increases during the year, you may receive more advance payments than you're entitled to.
 This creates a balance owing on your next tax return.
+Only opt for advance payments if your income is stable and predictable.

 Provincial Variations